code-differently/code-differently-24-q4/lesson_00/dennislipscomb/README.md

  ## The Connection 🔗

 I don't have a personal prefence with communication.
 If you have a direct way to reach me, use which ever works best for you.

-Phone calls, text, email, morse code ect.
+Phone calls, text, e-mail, morse code ect.
 Anytime of day, if im awake or not busy I'll respond asap, scouts honor.

 ## The Learning Style 👀